-- Download the WordPress package to your local computer from http://wordpress.org/download/.
+- Download the WordPress package to your local computer from https://wordpress.org/download/.

 - Unzip the downloaded file to a folder on your local computer.

-Step 2: Upload WordPress to Hosting Account
+Step 2: Upload WordPress to hosting account

-Step 3: Create MySQL Database and User
+Step 3: Create MySQL database and user

 WordPress stores its information in a database.
 Therefore, a database will need to be created.

-- Log into cPanel.
+- Log in to cPanel.

-- For Step 1: Create A Database, enter the database name and click Next Step.
+- For Step 1: Create A Database, enter the database name, and click Next Step.

-- For Step 2: Create Database Users, enter the database user name and password and click Create User.
+- For Step 2: Create Database Users, enter the database user name and password, and click Create User.